benc-uk/smilr/README.md

 ├── docs               Documentation
 ├── docker             Docker compose files, Note.
-Dockerfiles are elsewhere ├── etc                Supporting files, pictures and other artefacts ├── go                 Work in progress re-write of the main services in Go │   ├── data-api         Data API in Go
-│   └── frontend         Frontend service in Go
-├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   ├── helm             Helm chart for deploying Smilr with Helm │   ├── advanced         Deployment YAML for use with Ingress, SSL and persistence │   └── basic            Simple deployment without Ingress or persistence ├── mobile             Nativescript + Vue.js mobile client ├── node               Main microservices, written in Node.js │   ├── data-api         Data API service source code │   └── frontend         Frontend service source code ├── scripts            Supporting helper scripts
-│   └── demoData         Load the database with demo data └── vue                The main app frontend, a Vue.js SPA ├── src              Source code of Vue.js app
+Dockerfiles are elsewhere ├── etc                Supporting files, pictures and other artefacts ├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   ├── helm             Helm chart for deploying Smilr with Helm │   ├── advanced         Deployment YAML for use with Ingress, SSL and persistence │   └── basic            Simple deployment without Ingress or persistence ├── node               Main microservices, written in Node.js │   ├── data-api         Data API service source code │   └── frontend         Frontend service source code ├── orleans            Orleans actor based implementation of the Data API ├── testing            Mock test data, API tests and load test scripts └── vue                The main app frontend, a Vue.js SPA ├── src              Source code of Vue.js app
     └── mock-api         Provides a fake API and database for local testing